aI-lab-glider/nurse-scheduling-solver/README.md

 ## Shifts types

-All shift available for the solver should be described provided in the schedule JSON under the _shift_types_ key:
+All shift available for the solver should be provided in the schedule's JSON under the _shift_types_ key:

 ```json
 "shift_types": {